Soranium/Teleslate/README.md

 Contributing

 - Bug reports and small improvements are welcome.
 For larger changes (new features, refactor), please open an issue first so we can discuss the design.

-Questions or next steps

-- I can add/adjust a clear `requirements.txt`, produce an English/expanded README (this is already the English version), or add a simple config file to control hotkey and fonts—which would you like next?